![]() | British Insects: the Families of Hemiptera | |

 Represented by normal insects only; not extremely noisy; not jumpers; not stilt-legged; without conspicuous dark-and-pale banding of antennae and legs.
 Head not transversely grooved between the eyes.
 Rostrum clearly arising from the head.
 Antennae with segments 3 + 4 less than twice as long as 1 + 2.
 Thorax not crested.
 Scutellum relatively small.
 Fore-wings without costal fracture and cuneus; without conspicuously raised, reticulate venation; not finely reticulate throughout.
 Trochanters not apparently segmented.
 Fore-legs non-raptorial.
 The posterior tibiae without a large, moveable apical spur.
 The abdomen without a respiratory siphon; without secretory cornicles.
 The second visible abdominal sternite without a long, spine-like anterior process.

-The interactive key offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the families of Hemiptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Hemiptera.
+Version: 27th July 2019. delta-intkey.com’.